 To meet SAP a student must satisfy both the qualitative and the quantitative measure at the time of evaluation.
-To be eligible to meet the qualitative measure, a student must maintain a 2.0 GPA cumulatively.
+To be eligible to meet the qualitative measure, a student must maintain a 2.0 GPA cumulatively, and 3.0 for the Master of Occupational Therapy program.